Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Data examples

-Using these predictors to forecast the 15 observations from the validation set we see that, for $h=1$ the MSPE of the stationary approach is $4.25 \times 10^{-9}$ and the MSPE of the locally stationary approach is $3.77 \times 10^{-9}$.
-For $h=2$, we see that the MSPE of the stationary approach is $4.35 \times 10^{-9}$ and the MSPE of the locally stationary approach is $3.56 \times 10^{-9}$.
-For $h=3$, we see that the MSPE of the stationary approach is $4.59 \times 10^{-9}$ and the MSPE of the locally stationary approach is $3.46 \times 10^{-9}$.
-Thus, for all three $h=1,2,3$ we choose the locally stationary approach, as it performs better on the validation set.
+Using these predictors to forecast the 20 observations from the second validation set we see, in Table~\ref{ftse_numbers}, that the trMAPE of the stationary approach are typically (2.1 to 3.7 times) larger than the trMAPE of the locally stationary approach.
+We thus choose to work with the locally stationary approach.
+In Table~\ref{ftse_numbers} we denote the ratios of the trMAPE of the stationary approach over the trMAPE of the locally stationary approach by $\bar R_{T,j}(h)$, where the bar indicates that the trMAPE and not the MSPE is used.
+Forecasting the 20 observations from the test set we see that the trMAPEs of the stationary approach are again larger than those of the locally stationary approach, but not quite as much as on the second validation set.
+Still, following our procedure, we chose the better performing approach (the locally stationary one).

-Now, forecasting the final 15 observations (the ones from the test set) we see that, for $h=1$ the MSPE of the stationary approach is $3.10 \times 10^{-9}$ and the MSPE of the locally stationary approach is $3.32 \times 10^{-9}$.
-For $h=2$, we see that the MSPE of the stationary approach is $3.64 \times 10^{-9}$ and the MSPE of the locally stationary approach is $3.31 \times 10^{-9}$.
-For $h=3$, we see that the MSPE of the stationary approach is $4.20 \times 10^{-9}$ and the MSPE of the locally stationary approach is $3.55 \times 10^{-9}$.
-Thus, choosing the stationary approach would have yield a slightly better result in forecasting the observations from the test set, but for $h=2,3$ we chose the approach that has the better performance.

-In this example, we see that, for the case of $h=2,\ldots,5$, our procedure choose the procedure consistently, while for $h=1$ it did not.
-We see that the `mistakenly' chosen locally stationary approach, for $h=1$, yielded only an $6.5\%$ worse performance (in terms of the MSPE on the test set), while for $h=2,3,4,5$ it chose the procedure that is substantially better ($9.9\%$ to more than $36\%$ improvement).
-An evaluation of the application of the method should also take into account that the recent changes are ongoing and that less than 5 month of observations after the EU referendum in the UK were available, which requires that $m$ was chosen rather small.
 For this example, we further conducted a sensitivity analysis, by varying the parameters $m$ and $p_{\max}$.
-Selected results, in which we see how results change are shown in Appendix~\ref{a:extraEmpExpl} (Online Supplement).
+Selected results, in which we see the results are mostly stable when changing the parameters are shown in Appendix~\ref{a:extraEmpExpl} \citep{KleyEtAl2019}.